PaquitoSoft/es-2015-talk/slides/variables-const.md

 </pre>

 <aside class="notes">
-	If you use _freeze_ you don't need _const_, it's useless Arrays can be _freezed_ so you cannot assign new values.
-Adding, removing throws error
+	If you use _freeze_ you don't need _const_, it's useless.
+	Arrays can be _freezed_ so you cannot assign new values.
+Adding, removing throws error.
+	Object.seal() also prevent new properties to be added to the object.
 </aside>